Course - Outreach and Communication - FM3001

 Course content

-The aim of this class is to equip the students with the tools to express and share their knowledge and expertise beyond the bounds of academia, and through different forms and genres.
-The students will receive insight into and be able to assess various forms of communication, such as blogs, academic articles, op-eds, etc. The students will complete communication projects of their own choosing, relevant to their own master's thesis project.
+The aim of this class is to equip the students with the tools to express and share their knowledge and expertise beyond the bounds of academia, and through different formats and genres.
+The students will receive insight into and be able to assess various forms of communication, such as blogs, academic articles, op-eds, podcasts, videography, etc.

 Learning outcome